 How to fly there: As with Riviera Maya, when you’re flying into Tulum you’ll go through Cancun.

 While we covered the flight options above, one tip I’ll highlight is that when there’s a great sign-up bonus available, one advantage couples have is that they can both earn that bonus.
 Furthermore, some reward programs allow you to combine points with one member of your household.
 For example, with Chase, you could both earn the sign-up bonus for the Chase Sapphire Preferred and then combine this into one account.

 Where to stay: The ability to combine points with one account opens up some creative travel opportunities for families.
 One favorite of mine is the Chase Trifecta.

 This is when you earn points via the:

-- Chase Freedom, which has 5X bonus categories that rotate quarterly
+- Chase Freedom, which offers 5X bonus categories (on up to $1,500 in spending per card anniversary year) that rotate quarterly

 - Chase Freedom Unlimited, which gives you 1.5% cash back on all your purchases